-Codeable is a platform which can be used to outsource WordPress development.
-It is a very popular platform which is very safe to use.
+Codeable is a platform that can be used to outsource WordPress development.
+It is a very popular platform that is very safe to use.

-Over to you, what's your process for finding the best WordPress developers?
+Over to you, what's your best process to hire WordPress developers?

 Share your thoughts in the comments section below.

 Please leave a useful comment with your thoughts, then share this on your Facebook group(s) who would find this useful and let's reap the benefits together.
 Thank you for sharing and being nice!

 Disclosure: This page may contain links to external sites for products which we love and wholeheartedly recommend.
 If you buy products we suggest, we may earn a referral fee.
 Such fees do not influence our recommendations and we do not accept payments for positive reviews.